Vale of Rheidol Railway

 This historic narrow-gauge steam railway passes through fabulous scenery on its journey from Aberystwyth to Devil's Bridge.
 The train climbs to 200m (700 ft) over the almost 12-mile course of the journey.
 At Devil's Bridge, you can pause to view the famous waterfalls eulogised by Wordsworth.

 In 1897 an act of Parliament authorised the building of a narrow-gauge light railway between lead mines in the Cambrian mountains to the coastal port of Aberystwyth, on Cardigan Bay.

-The difficult terrain between Devil's Bridge and Aberystwyth meant that a standard gauge line would be too difficult to build without exhorbitant cost.
-Construction was delayed due to diffulty raising the money, but in 1901 construction began, and the line opened on 22 December, 1902.
+The difficult terrain between Devil's Bridge and Aberystwyth meant that a standard gauge line would be too difficult to build without exceptional cost.
+Construction was delayed due to difficulty raising the money, but in 1901 construction began, and the line opened on 22 December 1902.
 There were originally five stations, at Devil's Bridge, Nantyronen, Capel Bangor, Llanbadarn, and Aberystwyth.